jakkaj/ravenswood/docs/helm.md

 # Nuggets

 Some nuggets from the Helm part of the project.
-Below these nuggets is the full explanation of the Helm Charts.
+Below these nuggets is the full explanation of the Helm Charts which highlight some interesting things about each chart.

 ## Versioning